dapkGA/altcoin/legal.md

 All sponsored content is separated from regular articles on the site: [Press Releases are always prominently tagged PRESS RELEASE and all listed at /press/](/press/).
 Press Releases published by us are not distributed to our readers via email marketing.

-Articles published in the main content sections (prominently tagged as BLOG, FEATURE, USER GUIDE, SECURITY, STRATEGY) **are never sponsored in any way, even if they feature a commercial product**.

-For any content that features a tradeable cryptocurrency we require the author to declare an open position in said cryptocurrency or the intention to open one within 48 hours after publishing.
+For any content that features an analysis of a tradeable cryptocurrency we require the author to declare an open position in said cryptocurrency or the intention to open one within 48 hours after publishing.

 #### Links disclosure

+In the single advertisement banner on the homepage we use an affiliate link, whereby we receive small commission if you buy the Ledger Wallet through us.

-In advertisement banners on the homepage, we sometimes use affiliate links.
-On News.AltcoinTrading.NET, affiliate links are limited to advertisement banners on the homepage.
+On News.AltcoinTrading.NET, affiliate links are limited to banners on the homepage.
 The article content never contains affiliate links on News.AltcoinTrading.NET.

 * We do not use affiliate links to products belonging to companies that we work for on a professional basis.
 * We don't use shorteners to mask referral links.
+* We do not use display advertising.

 #### Trading disclaimer